Box Car Racer: Touring

-While DeLonge played bass on the group's debut album, a bassist went unannounced until the band made their live debut with touring bassist Anthony Celestino on April 1, 2002.
+While DeLonge played bass on the group's debut album, a bassist went unannounced until the band made their live debut with bassist Anthony Celestino on April 1, 2002.
 They continued with a string of live shows in California until Blink-182 set out on tour with Green Day and Jimmy Eat World for the Pop Disaster Tour on April 17.
 DeLonge did not announce song titles at the band's debut performance at San Diego's Mira Mesa Epicentre, as they were unfinished ("Letters to God" was listed on the setlist as "Maybe I Don't").
 In a review of the performance, MTV News writer Brian Wallace remarked that "For the most part, Kennedy and bassist Anthony Celestino were careful not to do anything — physically or musically — that would distract attention away from the band's pop-punk marquee players."

 Box Car Racer was issued by MCA Records on May 21, 2002, and debuted at a "surprising" number 12 on the Billboard 200 the following week.
 The band regrouped later in the year for 22 headlining North American tour dates with supporting act The Used.
 While on the road, the group wrote and performed one new song, as well as a cover of Barry Manilow's "Mandy".
 In addition, Barker planned to remix several Box Car Racer songs for an EP and bolster the record with the two new tracks.
 The band played their final show in Detroit, Michigan on December 17, 2002, with DeLonge remarking that he would like to experiment more with Box Car Racer one day, "an every-other-year type thing."